vmware-tanzu/pinniped/site/content/docs/tutorials/concierge-and-supervisor-demo.md

 ```

 Create and download a key for the new service account, and then put it into a Secret on the cluster.
+Be careful with this key as it allows full control over the DNS of your Cloud DNS zones.

 ```sh
 gcloud iam service-accounts keys create demo-dns-solver-key.json \